llamasking/badbot-framework/README.md

 ### Configuration

-Now, copy or rename "config.example.json" to "config.json" and fill it out.
+Rename .env.example to .env and fill out as specified.

-### Adding a command
+### Creating a command

-To add a command, simply make a copy of "example.js" in the "modules" folder and name it the same as the command you want to create.
-For instance, sending "!!test" will run "test.js".
+To add a command, simply make a copy of the `modules/example.ts` and name it the same as the command you want to create.
+For instance, a file named `test.ts` will be triggered by `!!test`.

-The framework passes through the full message variable to the module.
-Read more on the [discord.js docs](https://discord.js.org/#/docs/main/stable/class/Message).

-The framework also parses the command's arguments into an array as the "args" variable.
-For instance, with the command "!!testing 1 2 3", the args variable will be `["1", "2", "3"]`.
+You're expected to have a basic understanding of what you're doing before writing a module.
+Documentation is your friend.